Senators call for scrutiny of Walgreens-Rite Aid deal

 Walgreens Chief Executive Stefano Pessina said the company had analyzed the antitrust aspect of the deal but would not speculate on the number of drugstores it might need to divest in order to win regulatory approval.

-Walgreens ranks first and Rite Aid third by number of stores, either side of CVS Health Corp (CVS.N).
+Walgreens ranks first and Rite Aid third by number of stores, either side of CVS Health Corp.

 The top two antitrust lawmakers in the U.S. Senate on Wednesday urged antitrust enforcers to give the plan careful scrutiny because of the importance of healthcare in the U.S. economy.